 Recall that a variety $X$ is called $\Q$-\emph{Gorenstein} if the canonical divisor $K_{X}$ is $\Q$-Cartier, i.e., there exists a positive integer $d$ such that $dK_{X}$ is a Cartier divisor.
 The minimal value of such $d$ is called the \emph{index} of $X$.

-\begin{defn}[Canonical and KLT singularities {\cite[Definition 2.34]{KollarMori}}] Let $X$ be a $\Q$-Gorenstein variety and let $f\colon X'\to X$ be a log-resolution, i.e., $f$ is a resolution of singularities and the support of the exceptional divisor $E = \bigcup_{j=1}^l E_j$ is simple normal crossing.
+\begin{defn}[Canonical and KLT singularities {\cite[Definition 2.34]{KollarMori}}] Let $X$ be a $\Q$-Gorenstein normal variety and let $f\colon X'\to X$ be a log-resolution, i.e., $f$ is a resolution of singularities and the support of the exceptional divisor $E = \bigcup_{j=1}^l E_j$ is simple normal crossing.
 Write the equality of $\Q$-divisors

-where $K_{X'/X}$ is the relative canonical divisor $K_{X'}-\frac{1}{d}f^*{(dK_X)}$ for any positive integer $d$ divisible by the index of $X$, where $K_{X'}$ satisfies $f_*K_{X'}=K_X$.
+where $K_{X'/X}$ is the relative canonical divisor $K_{X'}-\frac{1}{d}f^*{(dK_X)}$ for any positive integer $d$ divisible by the index of $X$, where $K_{X'}$ is such that $f_*K_{X'}=K_X$.
 We say that $X$ has \emph{canonical} singularities if $a_j\geqslant 0$ for all $j$.
 Similarly, $X$ is said to have \emph{Kawamata log terminal} (KLT) singularities if $a_j>-1$ for all $j$.
 The coefficients $a_j\in\Q$ are called \emph{discrepancy numbers}.
 The definitions are independent of the log-resolution $f$. \end{defn}

 \begin{defn} A \emph{canonical (resp.~KLT) Calabi--Yau} variety is a $\Q$-Gorenstein normal projective complex variety $X$ with canonical (resp.~KLT) singularities such that $K_{X}\sim_{\Q}0$, where $\sim_{\Q}$ is the linear equivalence relation for $\Q$-divisors. \end{defn}